JkyProgrammer/HyperFractal/README.md

 Parameters determine the image which is output.
 These include the following:
 * Zoom - allows you to look closer at particular areas by stretching the mathematical space on both axes - can be altered using the 'Zoom In', 'Reset Zoom', 'Zoom Out' buttons
 * Offset - allows you to move the viewport around the fractal by offsetting the mathematical space on one or more axes - can be altered using the 'up', 'down' 'left', 'right' buttons, or the arrow keys
-* Equation - the iterative mathematical expression which is used to generate values for each pixel - typing allows you to alter this: **see dedicated help section**
+* Equation - the iterative mathematical expression which is used to generate values for each pixel - clicking in the equation input box and typing allows you to alter this: **see dedicated help section**
 * Iteration limit - limits the number of times the equation is iterated before the program assumes it does not tend to infinity - can be altered using the '<' and '>' buttons, or using the left and right square bracket keys (accelerate by holding Shift)
+* Palette - can be selected from presets using the 'Colour Palettes' button

+### Saving and Loading Render States

+The application allows you to load or save render states.
+A render state is a configuration profile containing all the rendering parameters used, including zoom, offsets, iteration limit, palette, etc.

+In order to save a render state, click the 'Save Render State' button, click the input box in the middle of the screen, enter a descriptive name, and press 'Save'.

+To load a render state, click the 'Load Render State' button, select an available saved profile from the list, and click 'Load'.
+This will overwrite current settings, so if you have a nice configuration currently showing, make sure to save it first before loading another.
+The loading dialog also gives you the option to delete saved profiles if you want, but be careful because this is permanent.

 ### Equations